luni64/IntervalTimerEx/README.md

 # IntervalTimerEx

-IntervalTimerEx is a lightweight extension of the stock IntervalTimer.
+IntervalTimerEx is a lightweight extension of the stock Teensyduino IntervalTimer.
 It extends the standard Teensy IntervalTimer to accept more or less anything which can be called as callback.
-E.g. free functions, static member functions, lambda expressions and functors.
+E.g. free functions, static member functions, lambda expressions (capturing and non-capturing) and functors.
 IntervalTimerEx uses the underlying Teensyduino mechanisms and bookkeeping and can be mixed with the standard IntervalTimer.

 Installation through the Arduino Library Manager or the PIO registry.